Detectives These Days Are Crazy!: Characters

-A large black man whose real name is unknown, but often featured in Mashiro's flashbacks as having trained her to fight.
+A large black man whose real name is unknown, but is often featured in Mashiro's flashbacks as having trained her to fight.

 Media

 Manga

 Written and illustrated by Masakuni Igarashi, Detectives These Days Are Crazy! began serialization in ASCII Media Works' seinen manga magazine Dengeki Maoh on April 27, 2016.
 Its chapters have been compiled into sixteen tankōbon volumes as of September 2025.
 The series is licensed by One Peace Books for English publication.